 London, 1949.
 Timothy Evans, a poor and illiterate Welshman, rents the upstairs floor at 10 Rillington Place from Reginald Christie and moves in along with his wife Beryl and their infant daughter Geraldine.
 Not long after, Beryl becomes pregnant again.
 Not able to afford to support another child, she takes abortion pills but these do not work.
 When she confides this to Christie, he tells her and Tim that he studied to be a doctor before the War and knows how to perform a termination.
 While Tim is away at work during the daytime, Christie uses an apparatus hooked to the gas supply ostensibly to perform the operation.
 Instead, he suffocates Beryl and then rapes her.
 When Tim returns from work, Christie informs him that Beryl is dead and persuades him to engage in a cover-up and dispose of the body lest they are both tried for manslaughter.
 Christie then persuades Tim to return to Wales, leaving the baby Geraldine in his care, only for him to then strangle it with a necktie.
 His conscience troubled, Tim makes a confession to the police.
 However, he changes his testimony several times and is charged with murder when Beryl’s body is found.
 At the trial, Christie pleads innocence and Tim is sentenced to hang for the murders.
 Afterwards, Christie continues to kill further, even claiming his wife Ethel among the victims.

 10 Rillington Place is based on one of the most fascinating murder cases/serial killer stories in 20th Century British criminal history.
 In 1948, Timothy Evans, an illiterate Welshman with an IQ that was estimated as only around 70, and his teenage wife Beryl sublet the top flat at 10 Rillington Place in London’s Notting Hill district from John Reginald Christie.
 In November of 1949, Beryl became pregnant a second time and attempted to abort the child.
 What happened after that point is subject to debate.
 Evans returned to Wales by himself.
 After his relatives questioned him about his wife’s absence, he went to the police and confessed that he had thrown her body into a drain after she had died from taking abortion pills.
-Police could no body where Evans indicated and Evans began to make contradictory statements.
+Police could find no body where Evans indicated and Evans began to make contradictory statements.
 Beryl’s body, along with the strangled body of the infant Geraldine, was found in the washhouse at 10 Rillington Place.
 Evans was tried, with Christie claiming innocence despite Evans’ claims that Christie was the killer and that he had offered to perform an abortion for Beryl.
 Convicted, Evans was hung in 1950.

 Subsequent to Evans’s hanging, Reginald Christie’s health went downhill and he became impoverished.
 His wife mysteriously vanished and was never heard from again.
 An impoverished Christie was forced to move out and lease the flat to other tenants.
 Attracted by a bad smell, the new tenants opened the wall and were startled to find human bodies there.
 A police search found four bodies buried behind the wall of the flat and a further two in the garden.
 It was determined that Christie would lure women to his flat while his wife was out on the pretext of helping with their health by claiming to have medical expertise, where he would then suffocate them with a homemade device connected to the gas mains and sexually molest them after they had expired.
 Christie was arrested in 1953 and later confessed to the crimes, including Beryl’s murder.
 He was sentenced to hang in 1953.
 After a long public campaign, Evans received a posthumous pardon in 1966 – it was the realization of probable error in his hanging that directly led to the abolition of the death penalty in Britain.